Skip to Content

 I Loved The Promenade Deck

-Our muster station was this big promenade deck and this quickly became one of my favourite places onboard, I love a promenade deck where you can walk all the way around and I think it’s good to note the extra safety precautions like the glass here to stop any little children from trying to climb between the bars.
+I love a Promenade Deck where you can walk all the way around – and I think it’s good to note the extra safety precautions like the glass here to stop any little children from trying to climb between the bars.

 The Disney Magic Was Built in The 1990s

-She’s also pretty small, for the time she would have been a large cruise ship but now the world biggest cruise ship is almost 3x the size of the Disney Magic.
+She’s also pretty small.
+For her time, she would have been considered a large cruise ship.
+Now, the world’s biggest cruise ship is almost three times the size of the Disney Magic.

-I have to say I did love not having far to walk to the top deck and wherever I was, I was never far from my cabin which was good but personally, I’m a fan of the big cruise ships.
+I have to say I did love not having far to walk to the top deck.
+Wherever I was, I was never far from my cabin, which was great.

-That is a personal preference though and I’m sure many people cruising with Disney prefer the smaller ship size.
+Ship size is a personal preference, though.
+I’m sure some people cruising with Disney prefer the smaller ship, whilst others like the new larger ones.

 If you’re cruising with young children I doubt you want to be having to go 15 decks up to get the buffet, that isn’t a problem on the Disney Magic though.